DANCING PANDAS

 The Pohnpei (PNI) airport.

-Getting to the islands of Micronesia is not that easy although each one of the major islands does have an international airport: Pohnpei on Pohnpei Island (PNI), Chuuk (TKK) on Weno Island, Kosrae (KSA) Okat on Kosrae Island, Yap (YAP) on Yap Island.
+To visit Micronesia is not that easy although each one of the major islands does have an international airport: Pohnpei on Pohnpei Island (PNI), Chuuk (TKK) on Weno Island, Kosrae (KSA) Okat on Kosrae Island, Yap (YAP) on Yap Island.

 The United Airlines Island Hopper is an airline route between Guam and Honolulu, Hawaii, via several small islands in the Federated States of Micronesia and the Marshall Islands.
 The route, is the only scheduled service for many of the islands visited en route.
 Many of the islands are only serviced once a week or so.

-Best Time to Go
+Best Time to Visit Micronesia

 Micronesia has 2 climates -a dry season from November to April and a wet season from May to October.
 However, there is little seasonal variation in temperature, with less than 1.5ºC (3ºF) between the average hottest and coolest months.
 The bigger difference is in the humidity as the wettest and most humid months are between July and October.